Colonial India: Portuguese

-Though Portugal's presence in India initially started in 1498, their colonial rule lasted from 1505 until 1961.
+Although Portugal's presence in India initially started in 1498, their colonial rule lasted from 1505 until 1961.
 The Portuguese Empire established the first European trading centre at Quilon (Kollam) in 1502.
 It is believed that the colonial era in India started with the establishment of this Portuguese trading centre at Quilon.
 In 1505, King Manuel I of Portugal appointed Dom Francisco de Almeida as the first Portuguese viceroy in India, followed in 1509 by Dom Afonso de Albuquerque.
 In 1510, Albuquerque conquered the city of Goa, which had been controlled by Muslims.
 He inaugurated the policy of marrying Portuguese men with native women who had converted to Catholicism, the consequence of which was a great miscegenation in Goa and other Portuguese territories in Asia.
 The first revolt against the Portuguese was the Conspiracy of the Pintos in 1787.